 Harrisburg Area Community College has an AA degree in Culinary Arts designed for students who want to jump right into their careers after graduation.
 The Culinary Arts program is accredited by the American Culinary Federation Education Foundation.
 Students gain real-world experience in on-campus labs and have the opportunity to be awarded status of Certified Culinarian after graduation.
 Courses cover areas including Nutrition, Menu Design, Purchasing, and Hospitality Supervision.
 Class are typically offered during the day time and students may attend on a part-time or full-time basis.

 Indiana University of Pennsylvania is well known in the industry and offers certificate programs accredited by the American Culinary Federation.
 Indiana University of Pennsylvania features a 13,000 square foot academy building and a state of the art kitchen lab.
 Externships are completed at the end of the program and students play a major role in selecting these opportunities.
 Many students go on to accept permanent positions at their externship site after graduation.
-Many graduates have gone on to work at four or five star resorts and establishments and alumni include Food Network winner Lindsay McClain and Zagat’s 30 Under 30 Boston, Cory Seeker.
+Many graduates have gone on to work at four or five star resorts and establishments, and alumni include Food Network winner Lindsay McClain and Zagat’s 30 Under 30 Boston, Cory Seeker.

 Pennsylvania College of Technology is one of the most prestigious culinary arts schools in Pennsylvania.
 Programs are accredited by the American Culinary Federation and students have the opportunity to continue on to earn their BS degree in Culinary Arts after they have earned their AAS degree.
 Students will get hands-on professional experience at the AAA Rated Le Jeune Chef Restaurant, a fine dining restaurant hosted by PCT.
 Students at Pennsylvania College of Technology have the opportunity to participate in clubs and organizations.
 The Penn College Diners’ Club is a student organization that gathers at top restaurants around the country, meeting with chefs and owners to gain a real-world professional perspective of the industry.

-The YTI Career Institute at The Pennsylvania School of Culinary Arts features culinary programs which were awarded Exemplary Status by the American Culinary Federation.
+The Pennsylvania School of Culinary Arts features culinary programs which were awarded Exemplary Status by the American Culinary Federation.
 The Culinary Arts/Restaurant Management program at this top culinary school features modern teaching kitchens and a demonstration kitchen.
 The program can be completed in just 21 months and students are awarded an Associate in Specialized Business degree.
 The Pennsylvania School of Culinary Arts also has a full service restaurant where students work to practice their skills with supervision.
 The Pastry Arts Diploma program can be completed in about a year and is ideal for creative people with a passion for making desserts and pastries.
 The goal of The Pennsylvania School of Culinary Arts is to provide students with the skills needed for successful employment in the field.

 Westmoreland County Community College is an ideal choice for culinary students who are looking for an exemplary accredited program through the American Culinary Federation Education Foundation.
 This top culinary school offers a variety of program options that include apprenticeship and non-apprenticeship options for students to choose from.
 Apprenticeship programs are sponsored by The American Culinary Federation and include 4,000 clock hours of on-the-job training.
 The Non-Apprenticeship programs can be completed in two years or in an accelerated format.
 Students can still gain on-the-job training through an internship opportunity.
 WCCC features state of the art kitchens and professional faculty who provide individualized attention to students.